Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- All staff are trained to support breastfeeding/bodyfeeding and provide expressed human milk to children in their care, regardless of the age of the child
+- All child care staff – including licensing staff – are trained to support breastfeeding/bodyfeeding and provide expressed human milk to children in their care, regardless of the age of the child

 - Parents and staff are encouraged to breastfeed/bodyfeed on site at drop-off, pick up, and during intervals throughout the day as mutually agreed, regardless of the age of the child